pmainguet/udemy-courses/Ethical Hacking/README.md

         3. exploit code execution vulnerabilities: same as before + payload

     4. Client-side attacks
         1. Via File
             * Create undetectable backdoor: use Veil-evasion to create backdoor with meterpreter and reverse connection payload.
 Check way to migrate to more stable process and run backdoor as a service to maintain connection even after restart
             * Backdoor file that user will want: Au2Exe to generate script and right-to-left trick to backdoor any type of file
             * Deliver backdoored file
                 1. Backdoor on the fly with BDFPROXY and MITM attack -> not really a client side attack as we need to be MITM
                 2. Social engineering to impersonate contact and trick user to get a file and download backdoor
                     * Maltego (Information Gathering Tool) to gather info
                     * Spoof email via sendemail and sendgrid SMTP service
         2. Via URL: BeEF (Framework) launch attacks on a hooked target via URL

 4. Post exploitation
     1. meterpreter to control target
     2. pivoting: using target to gain access to other devices => use Autoroute module from

 5. Website hacking
+    1. Information Gathering
+        * IP address and server info
+        * Domain name info
+        * Technologies used
+        * DNS records
+        * Other websites on the same server
+        * Unlisted subdomains
+        * Unlisted files and directories
+    2. File upload forms vulnerabilities
+    3. Form field / URL code execution vulnerabilities
+    4. File Inclusion Vulnerabilities (local or remote)
+    5. SQL Injection Vulnerabilities (POST, GET, Read / Write) via manual query manipulation or via SQLMap
+    6. Cross Site Scripting (XSS) vulnerabilities: Stored, Reflected, DOM based

 # List of programs